Questionnaire-based study on climate-centered regulation of flight and expansion of train operations within the EU: Report of the Danish survey

 My goal is to become a member of the European Parliament Transport Committee, where I will be able to work on this issue.
 I will both engage in the proposals coming from the Commission, but also work on the area itself through initiative reports, thus focusing on the area.

 The Belgian government has just submitted a proposal to introduce a tax on aviation fuels.
-[At a Council of Ministers meeting in the EU for Environment and Climate Ministers on Tuesday, 5 March, Belgium presented a proposal to tackle the aviation climate challenge through the flight price; Belgium wants the ‘polluter pays’ principle also to apply to air traffic in the form of a tax on the aircraft’s fuel, on the ticket price or on each flight] – and such a proposal must be pushed for implementation.
+[At a Council of Ministers meeting in the EU for Environment and Climate Ministers on Tuesday, on 5 March 2019, Belgium presented a proposal to tackle the aviation climate challenge through the flight fare; Belgium wants the ‘polluter pays’ principle also to apply to air traffic in the form of a tax on the aircraft’s fuel, levied on the ticket price or on each flight] – and such a proposal must be pushed for implementation.
 And if it is not implemented now, then we must continue to press for political resumption.

 It requires us to find a majority.
 The money from the tax must be used for the green transition of the transport sector.